-Annie Facchinetti is the Teaching and Learning Leader, Literacy Leader, and former Maths Leader at Our Lady's in Eltham.
+Annie Facchinetti is the Teaching and Learning Leader, Literacy Leader, and former Maths Leader at Our Lady Help of Christians School in Eltham.
 She is the lead author of Oxford Maths for Australian Schools and has presented about mathematics pedagogy and approaches at conferences around Australia.
 Annie has also recently completed a Master of Education in Allied School Psychology.